 Diet and dietary supplements play a major role in the development of the gut microbiome (Daly et al., 2016; Flint et al., 2017).
-This study provides a novel insight into the effects of milk replacer on the gastrointestinal microbiota of new-born dairy calves, and suggests that differences in substrate contents (perhaps differences in the amount and type of milk OS), can have a major impact on microbiota composition, diversity and succession in pre-weaned calves.
-It is clear that post-natal colonization of the GI tract is profoundly influential, not only in terms of gut health but also for the health of the whole animal, thus the milk-microbiota interaction may act as a primary intervention target for optimizing growth and health in young animals.
+This study provides a novel insight into the effects of milk replacer on the gastrointestinal microbiota of new-born dairy calves, and suggests that differences in nutritional composition, can have a major impact on microbiota composition, diversity and succession in pre-weaned calves.
+It is apparent that post-natal colonization of the GI tract is profoundly influential, not only in terms of gut health but also for the health of the whole animal, thus the milk-microbiota interaction may act as a primary intervention target for optimizing growth and health in young animals.

+DATA AVAILABILITY

+Illumina 16S rRNA gene sequence data has been deposited in the European Nucleotide Archive (ENA) under study accession number PRJEB33625.

 AUTHOR CONTRIBUTIONS

 SPSB conceived and designed the experiments.
 JB, KD and AWM performed the experiments.
 JK performed bioinformatic analysis.
 JC, JN and IW provided nutritional advice.
 SPSB, JB and KD wrote and revised the manuscript.
 All authors reviewed the manuscript.